thecmart/manuals/Tutorials/Manual 3 Integrating ChatSDK into the new project.md

 17. Now click on the button called **Sync Project with Gradle Files**.
 It should be at the top left hand corner, 5 buttons from the google account button.
 When the gradle sync completes, this section will be completed.
 Now we need to configure your app to handle location based messages.

-### Enabling location based messages
+### Enabling location messages

-1. If you would like for your app to be able to receive messages based on the location of the user's device, then you need to activate location based messages.
+1. If you would like for your app to be able to receive messages based on the location of the user's device, then you need to activate location messages.
 The Chat SDK needs two google services to support location messages.
 The [Google Places API](https://developers.google.com/places/) to select the location and the [Google Static Maps API](https://developers.google.com/maps/documentation/static-maps/) to display the location.

 2. Go to the [Google Places API](https://developers.google.com/places/) page, click **Get Started**, then click **Places**, and then click **Continue**.

 3. After this you select your Project from the drop down lit and click **Next**.
 Then **QUICKLY** click on **Create a billing Account** when the dialog box pops up.
 If you miss it, simply repeat steps 1 and 2.
 In order to do this you will need a billing account.
-If you want to do that, then continue, otherwise disable location messages by placing this text into the AndroidApp's `Oncreate` method:
+If you want to do that, then continue, otherwise disable location messages by placing this text into the AndroidApp's `onCreate` method:

    ```
     config.locationMessagesEnabled(false);